 What should I expect once I apply?
 Your Regional Administering Agency will be in touch with you about next steps.
 Make sure to respond to them right away.
 Expect several weeks between applying and learning whether you are approved or denied.
 The RAA will notify you and your landlord by phone, email, or letter that you have been approved and when your landlord can expect payment.
 Usually the notification letter is sent prior to the payment.

 How does the eviction/foreclosure moratorium work?
-From October 17th-December 31st the federal CDC eviction moratorium will be in effect for tenants.
-Courts will accept filings and process cases, and may enter judgments, but will not issue an order of execution (the court order that allows a landlord to evict a tenant) until after the expiration of the CDC order.
+The federal CDC eviction moratorium is in effect for tenants until June 30th, 2021.
+Courts will accept filings and process cases, and may enter judgments, but will not issue an order of execution (the court order that allows a landlord to evict a tenant) until after the expiration of the CDC order under most circumstances.
 Protection is limited to households who meet certain income and vulnerability criteria, make a good faith effort to make partial payments, and who submit a written declaration to their landlord.
 Note the CDC moratorium covers evictions, not foreclosures, though the Federal CARES Act provides protections for owner-occupants of 1-4 family properties with mortgages that are federally or Government Sponsored Enterprise (GSE) backed or funded (FHA, VA, USDA, Fannie Mae, Freddie Mac).
 You can learn about your options, find out if you quality, and request forbearance or mortgage relief by visiting the Consumer Financial Protection Bureau website.

 More information about the federal moratorium will be linked here as more information becomes available.
 In the meantime, visit the Commonwealth's Eviction Diversion FAQ page.